 D. Create a commission comprised of governors, attorneys general, and community leaders living along the Southwest border to monitor the progress of securing the US border and to make a recommendation regarding when the bill’s border security measures outlined in the legislation are completed.

-E. Require undocumented immigrants to register with the US government while the border security measures of the proposed immigration legislation are being put into place.
+E.Require that undocumented immigrants register with the US government while, simultaneously, the border security measures of the proposed immigration legislation are being put into place.
+Moreover, this ensures a structured process during the implementation of the legislation.

 F. Require undocumented immigrants to pass a background check, pay fine and back taxes.